ManimCommunity/manim/docs/source/tutorials/configuration.rst

    $ manim -o myscene -i -n 0,10 -c WHITE <file.py> SceneName

-.. tip:: There are many more command line flags that manim accepts.
+.. tip:: There are many more command-line flags that manim accepts.
 All the
 	 possible flags are shown by executing ``manim -h``.
 A complete list of CLI flags is at the end of this document.